TrustlessDAO/trustless-dao-book/src/intentions-and-actions/scenario.md

 | 😈 | You might be a bad person |
 | 🤔 | Seek God |

 As the chart demonstrates, the honest actions are those in which stated intentions and actions are aligned.
-The opposite, where a mismatch is present, should be considered deceptive actions.
-The ideal would be to reward honesty and penalize deception.
-Next, we'll discuss how deception can be minimized, even when not all participants are honest.
+The opposite, where a mismatch is present, should be considered dishonest actions.
+The ideal would be to reward honesty and penalize dishonesty.
+Next, we'll discuss how dishonesty can be minimized, even when not all participants are honest.